Misinformation Monitor

 July

-In this month's Monitor, we explore how Newsmax has covered the Jan.
+We explored how Newsmax has covered the Jan.
 6 hearings, the recycling of COVID-19 myths, and how sarcasm can turn into misinformation in a tense political environment.

 Read It Now